Curator: job description

 - raising funds and grants

-- interviewing, hiring and training staff.
+- interviewing, hiring and training staff and managing volunteers.

 Some curators may occasionally have the opportunity to travel, but the work is mainly during the day and in one location.
 The work of a curator can involve some evening and weekend work.